-During the Holiday Season, a number of open-air ice-skating rinks are found at several locations in Paris.
+During the Holiday Season, several open-air ice-skating rinks are found at several locations in Paris.

 Admission is free but does not include skate rental (approximately 5 euros).

-- Trocadéro: in the Trocadéro Garden, a winter wonderland includes an ice-skating rink with amazing view over the Eiffel Tower.
-Open from 18 December 2015 to 3 January 2016 [cancelled due to delayed works on the site]
+- Trocadéro: the Trocadéro Garden, a winter wonderland, includes an ice-skating rink with an amazing view over the Eiffel Tower.
+Open from 15 December 2016 to 3 January 2017 [the 2015 edition was cancelled due to delayed works on the site]

-- Eiffel Tower: on the first platform of the tower, free to all visitors of the Eiffel Tower.
-Open from 30 November 2015 to 31 January 2016
+- Eiffel Tower: on the first platform of the tower at 57 m above ground!
+Free to all visitors of the Eiffel Tower.
+Open from 15 December 2016 to 19 February 2017

-- Charlety Stadium: this iconic Parisian stadium becomes a ski resort for the 3-16 year olds during a week during the Christmas school holidays.
-From 24 December 2015 to 4 January 2016
+- Charlety Stadium: this iconic Parisian stadium becomes a ski resort for the 3-16-year-olds during a week during the Christmas school holidays.
+From 19 to 31 December 2016 [tbc]

-On Christmas Eve and on Christmas Day, the churches’ bells across Paris are ringing for several minutes to recall the true meaning of Christmas: the birth of Jesus-Christ.
-The famous Emmanuel bell in Notre-Dame exceptionally tolls on Christmas as it does on Easter and on important historical dates in France.
+On Christmas Eve and Christmas Day, the churches’ bells across Paris ring for several minutes to recall the true meaning of Christmas: the birth of Jesus Christ.
+The famous Emmanuel bell in Notre Dame exceptionally tolls on Christmas as it does on Easter and important historical dates in France.